 If you’ve never used fresh ginger, do yourself a favor and buy a hunk of it at your local grocery.
 Don’t get me wrong.
-Ginger in all its forms is one of my favorite spices.
+Ginger in all its forms is one of my favorite spices and I have nothing against powdered ginger.
+In fact, I love it.
 But if you want to make a “rock your world” stir fry or jerk chicken, add incredible depth to your gingerbread or make ginger simple syrup for fancy desserts, you need the real stuff.

 But first, you need to know how to peel fresh ginger.
-It is a knarly root, with crevices and corners that defy the quick-and-easy carrot peeling approach that you have probably already mastered.
+Ginger is a knarly root, with crevices and corners that defy the quick-and-easy carrot peeling approach.
 And that’s where my latest video tip can help.
+Using a knife doesn’t work well and neither does a vegetable peeler, either the T-type of the long one.

 If you are looking for ideas on how to use fresh ginger, check these out: